Pre Employment Screening: Everything You Need to Know

 Although it can sometimes be a prolonged process, waiting on the results of a high-quality pre-employment screening can save a company time in the long run.
 While HR managers may become impatient waiting for a week to get the results of thorough background checks, and financial managers might begrudge their costs, the alternative might be employees who could damage the company's reputation or cause problems that will have expensive consequences.

 If you need help with pre-employment screening, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.